blackadder-git/byui/cse212/3-trees.md

 True
 False
 ```
-## Problem to Solve: Catch Ligtening in a Bottle
+## Problem to Solve: Lightening in a Bottle

 ![image](images/lightening.webp)